hraftery/winot/README.md

 - Just how much information can be gleaned by the standard issue barcode?
 Is the database of identifiers available?
 	- Hmm, challenge: "There is no compulsory (or comprehensive) barcode database for alcohol products or any other retail product in Australia or worldwide."
 [Ref](https://barcodesaustralia.com/barcodes-for-wine/)
+		- **Current status**: the best databases are crowd-sourced.
+Data is spotty.
+Accessing it will require jumping some unclear API hurdles. **High risk.**
 	- [International Barcodes Database](https://barcodesdatabase.org) - searchable database.
 Turns out a small fraction of barcodes are in the database!
 	- [GS1](https://www.gs1au.org) - major barcode issuer in Australia.
 		- [Barcodes Australia](https://barcodesaustralia.com/barcodes-for-wine/) - a smaller issuer?
 Has a useful FAQ about barcodes on alcohol.